Anglers – Do You Plan Your Fishing Trips?

 4. Do you know what to do if someone ends up in the water or gets into difficulty?
 More information on what to do.

-6. Know who to call in a coastal emergency.
+6. Who Do I call in a coastal emergency at the coast?
 If you see an animal or person who you think is in difficulty in the water or at the coast phone ‘999’ or ‘112’ straightaway and ask for the Coastguard.
 Getting the right equipment and the correct rescue teams mobilised to the scene will have a significant impact on the outcome of the incident.

-7. SafeTrx – Many anglers, divers, kayakers, open water swimmers and sailors are downloading the free SafeTrx mobile phone app which charts your passage and alerts an emergency contact if you fail to report in at an allocated time.
+7. What is SafeTrx?
+Many anglers, divers, kayakers, open water swimmers and sailors are downloading the free SafeTrx mobile phone app which charts your passage and alerts an emergency contact if you fail to report in at an allocated time.
 Open water swimmers and divers are registering themselves as the ‘craft’ and will also notify the HM Coasguard if someone is late reporting in.

-8. Wear the right clothing and kit for the fishing trip.
+8. What clothing and kit should I pack for a fishing trip.
 Wearing a lifejacket will improve your chances by up four times if you end up in the water.
 Wearing crotch straps will also have a significant impact on the effectiveness of your lifejacket if you end up in the water.
 Why not check out the Henry Gilbey video below:

-9. Going angling with a mate is much better fun than being alone.
+9. Is it better to take a mate along when I go fishing?
 There is always someone to share those great angling stories with over a cuppa or a bite to eat afterwards.
 Having a mate with you also ensures that there is someone to call for help if you get into difficulty.

-10. Check tides and weather.
+10. Should I check tides and weather before I go fishing.
 It may seem obvious to check the tide times and weather forecast, but a recent lifeboat launch rescued two anglers who had been caught out by the tide.
 There are plenty of mobile device app’s which are free to download and use to show tide times and weather forecasts.

-11. Personal Locator Beacons.
+11. I have heard of Personal Locator Beacons, but what do they do?
 A PLB will increase the chances of search and rescue teams locating you quickly if you end up in the water in difficulty.
 There are plenty of examples of where sailors, kayakers and fishermen who have ended up in the water and have activated their PLB which has saved their life.
 They need to be registered with your details with the HM Coastguard.

-Drop us an email : Andrew_Mills@RNLI.org.uk if you would like your lifejackets checked for free or an ‘Advice on Board’ session (free check of your boat or craft to help you with safety)
+Drop us a DM on Facebook or Instagram if you would like your lifejackets checked for free or an ‘Advice on Board’ session (free check of your boat or craft to help you with safety).
+Please be aware that due to COVID-19 safety protocols we have had to suspend our lifejacket and Advice on Board sessions until further notice.
+However, we are happy to provide one-to-one advice over a virtual conference call.

 *RNLI analysis of WAID UK fatalities accidental and natural causes only 2011-15 coastal data set